Welcome to the

 - weights at channel locations

-- inter-channel connections
+- connections

 - channel/epoch data (histogram, bar plot, dot plot, box plot, violin

-plot, polar plot, paired data)
+plot, polar plot, paired data, confidence interval)

 - ERPs: amplitude, topographical distribution